digital-asset/canton/UNRELEASED.md

 - [Breaking Change] renamed configuration parameter `session-key-cache-config` to `session-encryption-key-cache`.
 - `sequencer_authentication_service` RPCs return failures as gRPC errors instead of a dedicated failure message with status OK.

+## Until 2024-11-13 (Exclusive)
+- display_name is no longer a part of Party data, so is removed from party allocation and update requests in the ledger api and daml script
+- `PartyNameManagement` service was removed from the ledger api

 ## Until 2024-11-09 (Exclusive)